OKStateACM/ArduinoWorkshop/README.md

   * loop() - Main loop which continuously executes our code

 ### Hello World!
-Our first project will involve us taking an LED we have plugged into our board and turning it on.
+Our first project will involve us plugging an LED into our board and turning it on.
 To achieve this, we use the code below:
 ```
 const int ledPin = 13;